IVIG (Intravenous Immunoglobulin)

 Key Takeaways

-- Infusion of donor antibodies
+- Given as an IV infusion of pooled donor antibodies

 When It's Used

-- Autoimmune optic neuritis
+- Autoimmune optic neuritis, when the pattern fits

 How It Works